Icinga/icinga2/doc/7-troubleshooting.md

     # service icinga2 restart
     # tail -f /var/log/icinga2/debug.log

+## <a id="list-configuration-objects"></a> List Configuration Objects

+The `icinga2-list-objects` tool can be used to list all configuration objects and their attributes.
+The tool also shows where each of the attributes was modified:

+    # icinga2-list-objects
+    Object 'apt' of type 'CheckCommand':
+      * templates = ['apt', 'plugin-check-command']
+        % modified in /usr/share/icinga2/include/command-plugins.conf, lines 458:1-462:1
+        % modified in /usr/share/icinga2/include/command.conf, lines 34:1-36:1
+      * __name = 'apt'
+      * command = ['/usr/lib/nagios/plugins/check_apt']
+        % modified in /usr/share/icinga2/include/command-plugins.conf, lines 461:2-461:39
+      * methods
+        % modified in /usr/share/icinga2/include/command.conf, lines 35:2-35:32
+        * execute = 'PluginCheck'
+          % modified in /usr/share/icinga2/include/command.conf, lines 35:2-35:32
+      * type = 'CheckCommand'
+    [...]

 ## <a id="checks-not-executed"></a> Checks are not executed

 * Check the debug log to see if the check command gets executed